19bufordcarl/CarlRPG/Myth & Shadow/Items/Equipment/Individual Item Cards/Weapons/Weapon Properties/Reach Property.md

 # Reach
-#Reach means the weapon can [[../../../../../Game Procedures/Melee Attack|Melee Attack]] a target that is up to 10 feet away from you.
+#Reach means the weapon can [Melee Attack](../../../../../Game%20Procedures/Melee%20Attack.md) a target that is up to 10 feet away from you.
 	Ex.
 Your square (5 foot gap square) Target square